Madge Gill: Artistic works

 During her illness, in 1920, Gill – now thirty-eight – took a sudden and passionate interest in drawing, creating thousands of allegedly mediumistic works over the following 40 years, most done with ink in black and white.
 The works came in all sizes, from postcard-sized to huge sheets of fabric, some over 30 ft long.
 She claimed to be guided by a spirit she called "Myrninerest" (my inner rest) and often signed her works in this name.
 As American scholar Daniel Wojcik noted, "like other Spiritualists, Gill did not attribute her art to her own abilities, but considered herself to be a physical vessel through which the spirit world could be expressed."
 However, she experimented with a wide variety of media including knitting, writing, weaving, and crochet work.
 Extremely prolific, she was capable of completing dozens of drawings in a single night.
 The figure of a young woman in intricate dress appeared thousands of times in her work and is often thought to be a representation of herself or her lost daughter, and in general female subjects dominate her work.
 Her drawings are characterised by geometric chequered patterns and organic ornamentation, with the blank staring eyes of female faces and their flowing clothing interweaving into the surrounding complex patterns.

 In 1922, Gill became a patient of Dr Helen Boyle after Thomas Gill contacted the Essex Voluntary Association for the Blind, concerned for his wife's mental health.
-Dr. Boyle admitted Gill for treatment at the Lady Chichester Hospital in Hove, known for progressive and kind treatment of women, and is thought to have been encouraging about Gill's creation of art.
+Dr Boyle admitted Gill for treatment at the Lady Chichester Hospital in Hove, known for progressive and kind treatment of women, and is thought to have been encouraging about Gill's creation of art.

 In 1939, she exhibited one of her works at the Whitechapel Gallery.
 It was probably one of her largest works, measuring 40 meters wide, covering an entire wall in the gallery.
 She continued to exhibit her work each year at the Whitechapel Gallery up until 1947.

+In 1942, from 1 July to August 4, she exhibited a large calico at the Artist Aid Russia Exhibition at the Wallace Collection, Hertford House, London.

 Later years

-She rarely exhibited her work and never sold any pieces out of fear of angering "Myrninerest".
+Gill rarely exhibited her work and never sold any pieces out of fear of angering "Myrninerest".
 After her firstborn son, Bob, died in 1958 she started drinking heavily and stopped drawing.
 Following her death in 1961, thousands of drawings were discovered in her home; the collection is owned by the London Borough of Newham and is in the care of the borough's Heritage and Archives Service.
 Her work has been exhibited internationally at venues including The Los Angeles County Museum of Art, USA (1992), Manor Park Museum, London (1999), The Whitechapel Gallery, London (2006), Slovak National Gallery, Bratislava (2007), Halle Saint Pierre (Musée d'Art Brut & Art Singulier), Paris (2008, 2014), Kunsthalle Schirn, Frankfurt a.M.
 (2010), Collection de l'Art Brut, Lausanne (2005, 2007).